cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 ~~~
 {: #prg-aes128 title="Definition of PRG PrgBlockCipher(Aes128)."}

-> CP: We might be able to get away with skipping the initial CMAC for some fixed
-> value of info, e.g., info == "".

 # prio3 {#prio3}

 > NOTE This construction has not undergone significant security analysis.\